Hurricane Chris (rapper): 2007–08: Major label signing and breakthrough with 51/50 Ratchet

 In early 2007, Chris released a mixtape titled You Hear Me? under the moniker Hurricane, which garnered local attention and earned him a major label recording contract.
 On April 10, 2007, Chris released his debut commercial single, "A Bay Bay".
 The song was produced by Phunk Dawg.
+The song peaked at #7 on the US Billboard 100.
 On August 8, Chris released his second commercial single, "The Hand Clap", also produced by Phunk Dawg.
 On August 17, Chris released the mixtape Louisi-Animal, which included a remix of "A Bay Bay" featuring guest appearances from rappers the Game, Lil Boosie, E-40, Baby, Angie Locc and Jadakiss.

 On October 23, 2007, Chris released his debut studio album, titled 51/50 Ratchet.
 The album debuted at number 24 on the US Billboard 200, selling 60,000 copies in the first week.
 It was released through Polo Grounds Music and J Records.